wernerglinka/newMS-WP/README.md

-# A new Metalsmith starter
+# A new Metalsmith/Wordpress starter

-This is my personal Metalsmith sandbox site.
-I am periodically experimenting with new features.
+This is work-in-progress.
+The end goal is to use WP are the source for all site content, including menus etc.

 Features:
   - Uses Nunjucks for templating
-  - Pages are build from Markdown and Wordpress
+  - Pages are build with content from Wordpress
   - Page transitions and page prefetch with Swup
   - Page backgrounds with Gradient Magic CSS
   - Uses Feather icons
   - Images are progressive/responsive and lazy loaded
   - Images hosted on Cloudinary

-Site is live at https://newmsnunjucks.netlify.app/